Sanadfmz/Question-Answering-System/README.md

+A question-answering system for plants and animals queries.

 In order to run the program on a json file, perform the following steps:

     1. In the Main cell, add the intended json file's name to the first statement in the main function